-The NS3500 is an Intrusion Prevention Systems (IPS) and Intrusion Detection Systems (IDS) designed for network protection against zero-day, DoS/DDoS, encrypted and SYN Flood attacks, and real-time prevention of threats like spyware, malware, VoIP vulnerabilities, phishing, botnets, network worms, Trojans, and peer-to-peer applications.
+They are Intrusion Prevention Systems (IPS) and Intrusion Detection Systems (IDS) designed for network protection against zero-day, DoS/DDoS, encrypted and SYN Flood attacks, and real-time prevention of threats like spyware, malware, VoIP vulnerabilities, phishing, botnets, network worms, Trojans, and peer-to-peer applications.
 The NSP Sensors connect with the Network Security Manager (NSM).
 The NSM is used to manage and push configuration data and policies to the Sensors.
 Communication between NSM and Sensors uses secure channels that protect the traffic from disclosure and modification.
 Authorized administrators may access the NSM via a GUI (over HTTPS) or a CLI (via SSH or a local connection).
 Sensors may be accessed via CLI (via SSH or a local connection) for initial setup.
 Once initial setup is complete, all management occurs via the NSM.

-The cryptographic boundary of each platform is the outer perimeter of the enclosure, excluding the removable power supplies, as they are non-security relevant.
-The removable fan trays are protected by tamper seals.
+The cryptographic boundary is the outer perimeter of the enclosure, including the removable power supplies and fan trays.
+(The power supplies and fan trays are excluded from FIPS 140-2 requirements, as they are not security relevant.)
+Optional network I/O modules are not included in the module boundary.
 Figure 1 shows the module configuration and the cryptographic boundary.

-Figure 1 - Images of NS3500
+Figure 1 - Image of NS7100/NS7200/NS7300